Biden DOJ warns states to follow federal election laws amid ‘unusual’ audits

 The Biden Justice Department fired a warning shot Wednesday at the mostly Republican jurisdictions across the country currently conducting or considering undertaking post-election audits or recounts.

-The DOJ issued new “guidance” on the federal laws that cover post-election audits, noting that the agency is “concerned” about state or local officials “using, or proposing to use, procedures that risk violating the Civil Rights Act.”
+The DOJ issued new guidance on the federal laws that cover post-election audits, noting that the agency is “concerned” about state or local officials “using, or proposing to use, procedures that risk violating the Civil Rights Act.”

 The warning comes two months after the agency raised concerns over the ongoing audit orchestrated by Arizona Senate Republicans in Maricopa County.